 Enabling DDNS functions in your Foscam camera:

-DDNS service: You will select your DNS service provider No-IP!
+DDNS service: You will select your DNS service provider No-IP.

-DDNS Password: No-IP.com account password.
+DDNS Password: Enter your No-IP account password.

 DDNS Host: Enter your No-IP account hostname.